Femoroacetabular impingement syndrome

 The femoral head, covered with cartilage, serves as the "ball" of the hip joint, while the acetabulum, deepened by the cartilage rim and labrum, functions as the "socket."

-However, this alignment can be disrupted by bony overgrowth on the femoral side (Cam morphology) or by excessive extension of the acetabulum over the femoral head, resulting in excessive coverage of the femoral ball (Pincer morphology).
+The joint congruence can be influenced by bony overgrowth on the femoral side (Cam morphology) or by an extension of the acetabulum over the femoral head, resulting in excessive coverage (Pincer morphology).

 Cam and Pincer video